Dre Campbell Farm

 Plants need light to produce chlorophyll, which gives leaves their green color.

 However, when a plant doesn’t receive enough light, it can’t photosynthesize efficiently.
-This causes the leaves to fade to yellow.
+This can cause leaves to turn yellow and eventually drop.

 Plant outdoor plants in areas that receive ample sunlight.
 For container plants, move the plants to a brighter location.